-The balance between your work and personal life is even more important when you’re a small business owner, cause it’s hard to draw the line.
+The balance between your work and personal life is even more important when you’re a small business owner, because it’s hard to draw the line.
 Don’t read your emails while you’re cooking or make calls while going for a leisurely walk to clear your head.
 Making time for yourself and your hobbies helps you stay focused at work.
 And don’t forget lunch!
 Your brain needs the power of carbohydrates to operate at full speed.

 It’s time to put a stop to all of the “I think I can make it work on Thursday” type of answers.
 If your schedule is full, don’t try to squeeze in another meeting or task.
 Rather than cluttering your days with this and that, divide your working hours as time-blocks for whatever you need to get done.
-So, as a small business owner (let’s say you own a 9-5 flower shop), your working day may very well look like this:
+So, as a small business owner (let’s say you own a 9-5 clothing shop), your working day may very well look like this:

 Just like you plan your days, you need to plan the upcoming weeks, months and even think about your yearly outlook.
 To create a long-term plan, go back to the goals of your small business and backtrack all the necessary steps needed to reach them.
 Divide the steps into small and actionable to-do’s and voila!
 You have a plan.